technicianted/msspeech-gbridge/README.md

 * Microsoft Speech APIs support `conversational` mode, which is not available in Google APIs.
 * Differences in underlying speech recognition parametesr should be evaluated.
 For example, timeouts and segmentation.
 * Support text to speech APIs.
+* Implement the two remaining Google Speech APIs: `Recognize` and `LongRunningRecognize`.
+* Package in a Docker container.
 * Lots of documentation!

 ## Building from source